google/WebFundamentals/src/content/en/updates/2018/06/audio-worklet-design-pattern.md

   </figcaption>
 </figure>

-For the pattern A to work correctly, Emscripten needs a couple of options when creating a WASM glue code patched with a correct configuration:
+For pattern A to work correctly, Emscripten needs a couple of options to generate the correct WASM glue code for our configuration:

 ```bash
 -s BINARYEN_ASYNC_COMPILATION=0 -s SINGLE_FILE=1 --post-js mycode.js